Firefighting equipment is intended for extinguishing fire starts

 In accordance with the obligation of self-preparedness under the Rescue Act, buildings and public events must be prepared for extinguishing fires.
 The determination and acquisition of necessary firefighting equipment are the responsibility of the building owner, occupier, and operator.
 Preparedness for fire extinguishing is also regulated in various laws concerning occupational safety and chemical safety

-Hand extinguishers must be maintained and inspected
+Hand extinguishers must be inspected and maintained

-A used hand extinguisher is always taken for servicing
+A used hand extinguisher is always taken for servicing.

 Where can I buy fire extinguishers?